Frequently-Asked Questions (FAQs)

 To help provide information on Zhaga and its activities, we have compiled a list of frequently asked questions (FAQs).
 If you have further questions, please feel free to contact us.

-Zhaga is a global consortium of companies from the lighting industry and beyond, founded in February 2010.
+Zhaga is a global consortium of companies and other organizations from the lighting industry, and was founded in February 2010.